-This computer is equipped with two memory module sockets beneath the keyboard.
+This computer is equipped with two memory module sockets in the underside of the computer.
 You can increase the amount of RAM by installing an additional memory or replacing default memories with additional memories.
 This section describes how to install and remove a memory module.